The top spots to experience across Geelong and the Surf Coast

-Looking to hit the Surf Coast this Easter long weekend?, then here are a few must-visit locations throughout Geelong and the Surf Coast to stretch your legs.
+IF YOU are planning a trip away in the coming weeks, then here are a few must-visit locations throughout Geelong and the Surf Coast to stretch those quarantine legs.

 From mountain tops to ocean lookouts, this list has something for everyone, including the people who just like to pop the car door open, take a selfie and get back on the road…

 You Yangs, Little River – How’s the serenity?
 Take in magnificent views from Melbourne, to Geelong and beyond while seeing nature at its finest.
 The You Yangs Regional Park offers purpose-built mountain bike trails, walks up to Flinders Peak and Big Rock which provide rewarding panoramic views, or explore the landscape on horseback.
 Pack a picnic, and take in the magnificent granite peaks which rise from the park’s plains.